Michigan State football without three key defensive starters vs. Maryland

 SCOUTING REPORT: Spartans must take advantage of early edge

-Starting right guard Geno VanDeMark is among the players listed as questionable against the Terrapins (3-0).
+Starting right guard Geno VanDeMark is among the players listed as questionable against the Terrapins (3-0), though he was seen during warmups without a helmet or pads on and will not play.
 Others who are questionable include cornerback Caleb Coley, defensive tackle Jarrett Jackson and linebacker Harold Joiner III.

 Linebackers Ma’a Gaoteote and Quavian Carter, cornerback Semar Melvin and offensive lineman Cole Dellinger remain out.